wp-plugins/hungryfeed/readme.txt

 = Features =

 * Uses WordPress Shortcodes for simple inclusion of feeds on any page or post
-* Has a variety of parameters to control the output and what RSS fields appear
+* Has a variety of parameters to control the output formatting
 * Relies on WordPress built-in SimplePie for reading RSS
 * Fixes characters in URLs that may get mangled when editing in Visual mode
 * Caches feeds and allows configuration of the cache expiration
 * Outputs clean, HTML for easy styling with a CSS configuration setting
 * Allows you to custom the HTML template used to display feeds
+* Allows filtering of items in the RSS feed
+* Allows feed pagination

 == Installation ==